codefresh-io/docs.codefresh.io/_docs/administration/add-users.md

 ### Assign a user to a team
 1. To assign users to the team, do the following:
-    1. Hover over the team and click the **Settings** icon.
+    1. Hover over the team name and click the **Settings** icon.
     1. Click **Invite to team**, type the email address of the user to invite, and then click **Add**.
 1. To change the name of the team, click **Edit** and type the new name.

 ## Define session timeouts and domain restrictions for user accounts
-As an administrator, you can also define session timeouts to automatically log out users who have inactive for the specified duration, and restrict invitations to specific email domains.
+As an administrator, you can optionally define session timeouts to automatically log out users who have been inactive for the specified duration, and restrict invitations to specific email domains.

-> The maximum inactivity duration you can set is 30 days.
-Inactive users are warned 90 seconds before the last 15 minutes.
+> The maximum duration for inactivity you can set is 30 days.
+Inactive users are warned before the last 15 minutes.

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon and then select **Account Settings**.
 1. From the sidebar, from Access & Collaboration, select [**Users & Teams**](https://g.codefresh.io/account-admin/collaborators/users){:target="\_blank"}.